Equality and diversity

 Promoting equality, diversity and inclusion

-We are committed to supporting and promoting equality, diversity and inclusion.
+We are committed to supporting and promoting equality, diversity and inclusion (EDI) through all aspects of our work.

 Objective 1: Develop our EDI leadership

-As an independent body overseeing regulation and registration and setting standards for organisations, we recognise we have an important role in championing EDI practice and outcomes.
-This is why our first equality objective is focused on developing our EDI leadership.
-We understand that developing our EDI leadership includes promoting EDI in our work and those we oversee.
-It also includes using our influence and convening powers to be timely, visible and current in responding to emerging and ‘new’ EDI issues, whist maintaining the profile of more longstanding and persistent EDI matters.
+As an independent body overseeing regulation and registration and setting standards for organisations, we recognise we have an important role to play in championing EDI practice and outcomes.
+This is why our first equality objective is focused on developing our EDI leadership which includes promoting EDI in our work and those we oversee.
+It also involves using our influence and convening powers to be timely, visible and current in responding to emerging and ‘new’ EDI issues, whist maintaining the profile and taking actions to address more longstanding and persistent EDI matters.

 Objective 2: Build an inclusive workplace